By Matthew B. Cox

 Ellenberger developed an affinity for Barreiro’s informant that summer because of their mutual passion for Harley Davidson motorcycles.

-Around this same time period, Ellenberger was approached by a member of Hells Angels.
+Around this same time period, Ellenberger was approached by a member of Hells Angels in Southern California.
 The outlaw motorcycle club wanted to have ephedrine manufactured into methamphetamine in exchange for supplying one of the compounds required to manufacture ecstasy.

 Rausini and Friedman spent a couple days in the UCLA chemistry library researching the manufacturing process.
 The Hells Angels provided Ellenberger with fifty-five pounds of ephedrine.
 Under the tutelage of the chemist, Ellenberger’s manufacturing team was able to achieve a ninety-plus percent yield — producing pharmaceutical grade methamphetamine.